yyhh-org/site/content/putty-as-a-chinese-telnet-client.md

 Slug: putty-as-a-chinese-telnet-client
 Alias: /blog/2005/11/putty-chinese-telnet-client
 Lang: en
+Summary: Configuring PuTTY with a Chinese font and character encoding to read Chinese Telnet BBS sessions on an English-language Windows machine.
 ---

 How to display Chinese characters correctly on a Telnet client running on a non-Chinese version of Windows machine?
 Web browsers today support whatever character encodings, this is not so with Telnet client.
 If you make a Telnet connection to a Chinese server with Windows telnet client, you will most likely see strange characters on screen.